24 Sep How Much Should a Business Website Cost?

 What happens if I want to move my website somewhere else?

 This is an important one.
 Your new business website should be yours.
 You should be free to move it to another hosting provider or developer in the future if that’s what you want to do.
 Some easy-to-use website builders actually tie you to their platform and stop you from doing this.
 You can read more about this in the WordPress vs Wix article.

 There are many web developers out there from Freelancers to large organisations so if you put out a request for a quote, you will get a huge range of pricing.
 Please make sure you ask these questions so that you have all of the facts and pricing to allow you to make an informed decision.

 A business website should be one of your most important investments.
 You want your customers to find you online, get a feel for your brand, and trust that you’re the company they want to buy from.
 Please avoid the really cheap options as in my opinion, this will just cost you more in the long run.

 If you’d like a quote for a new website, please get in touch.
-We specialise in affordable websites which work for your small business and which include all content to make it as easy as possible for you to get online.
+We specialise in affordable business websites for small business which include all content to make it as easy as possible for you to get online.
 We also talk in a language you understand so please don’t worry if you’re not very computer literate!